Víctor Pastrana

-Víctor Pastrana Carrasco (born 27 September 1996) is a Spanish professional footballer who plays for Extremadura UD as a winger.
+Víctor Pastrana Carrasco (born 27 September 1996) is a Spanish professional footballer who plays for Primera Federación club Lugo as a winger.

 Football career

 Born in Guadalajara, Castile-La Mancha, Pastrana joined AD Alcorcón's youth setup in 2012, aged 15, after starting it out at CF Trival Valderas.
 In October 2014, before even having appeared for the reserves, he was called up to train with the main squad.

 On 25 January 2015 Pastrana played his first match as a professional, coming on as a second half substitute for Kiko Femenía in a 2–3 home loss against Albacete Balompié in the Segunda División.
 Shortly after, he was definitely promoted to the first team.

 On 21 July 2016, Pastrana was loaned to Segunda División B club SD Ponferradina, for one year.
 Upon returning, he cut ties with the club on 4 July 2017 and signed a two-year deal with Celta de Vigo B just hours later.

 On 9 July 2019, free agent Pastrana signed a three-year contract with Extremadura UD in the second division.